asish012/csslp_preparation/Question Review/Remarks.md

 - **SP 800-100: Information Security Handbook: A Guide for Managers**
   As a CSSLP you should be familiar with the content of this guide.

--- **Federal Information Processing (FIPS) standards**
+- **Federal Information Processing (FIPS) standards**
-FIPS publications are developed to address Federal requirements for:
+  FIPS publications are developed by NIST to address Federal requirements for:
   - interoperability of disparate systems
   - portability of data and software and
   - computer security